kevinolsson/qbtech-technical-assessment/README.md

 │   ├── qbair/        # NextJS project containing the assessment
 │   ├── storybook/    # Storybook containing the UI components
 ├── packages/
-│   ├── ui/           # UI package containing Tailwind && UI reusable UI components
+│   └── ui/           # UI package containing Tailwind && UI reusable UI components
-│   └── utils/        # Utility package containing utility (if any)
 ```

 ### Testing

 - Snapshot tests for all the UI components.
 Nice to have: Chromatic???
 - Unit tests for all the business logic + UI components.

-### Dependencies used (and why)
+### Dependencies Used (and Why)

+#### Core Framework

+- **Next.js**
-- NextJS > I'm very comfortable with projects such as CRA (Create React App) and Vite.
-But given that there is no explicit requirement to use a specific framework and that I am to only spend 4 hours on this, I figured I'd go with NextJS as it abstracts a lot of the lower levels details such as routing and allows me to easily deploy to Vercel.
+  I'm very comfortable with projects like CRA (Create React App) and Vite.
+Since there is no explicit requirement for a specific framework and I only have 4 hours, I chose Next.js.
+It abstracts lower-level details like routing and allows easy deployment to Vercel.

+#### Styling

+- **Tailwind CSS**
-- TailwindCSS > Part of the requirements.
+  Part of the requirements.
 I also really like Tailwind.

+#### UI Development

+- **Storybook**
-- Storybook > Helps me develop and organize any UI component in isolation.
-Good way to get some snapshot tests + check accessibility on the individual UI components.
+  Helps develop and organize UI components in isolation.
+It's a great tool for snapshot testing and checking accessibility at the component level.

+#### Forms & Validation

-- React Hook Form + Zod > I'm very comfortable with react-hook-form.
-Form validation can get tricky very fast and there is no need to reinvent the wheel when packages such as react-hook-form and zod already exists + has been battle tested by the community.
+- **React Hook Form + Zod**
+  I'm very comfortable with React Hook Form.
+Form validation can get tricky quickly, so there's no need to reinvent the wheel when well-tested libraries like `react-hook-form` and `zod` exist.

-- React Aria (UI Library) > To begin with, I like going as primitive as possible.
-That being said, sometimes primitive HTML elements don't fit the bill (yet).
-A good example are datepickers (`input type="date"`).
-They rely on browsers to set locale.
-The problem being is that browsers sometimes don't respect user locale settings.
-SO I've decided to use React Aria + to save time by using some pre-built components provided by them.I like trying new libraries whenever I get the chance!
-I've worked a lot with MUI, MantineUI, Daisy, etc but not yet with React Aria.
-I chose it due to its heavy focus on accessibility and its unstyled nature which makes it styling with Tailwind easy.
-Also building your own datepicker is a nightmare!
+#### UI Library

+- **React Aria**
+  I prefer going as primitive as possible, but sometimes native HTML elements don’t fit the bill.
+For example, `input type="date"` relies on browser locale settings, which can be unreliable.

+  I chose React Aria because:

+  - It has a heavy focus on accessibility.
+  - It’s unstyled, making it easy to integrate with Tailwind.
+  - I enjoy trying new libraries!
+I've worked with MUI, Mantine, and DaisyUI, but not React Aria yet.
+  - Building your own date picker is a nightmare!

+#### Testing

+- **RTL (React Testing Library) + Jest**
-- RTL + Jest for unit testing.
-Pretty standard stuff.
+  Standard tools for unit testing.

 ## Personal notes

 Just writing down everything that I've done / plan to do.
 I'll update this as I go along.

 ### Method to the madness

 - Read the requirements.
 - Given the requirements, look around and think about best way to solve this assessment.
 - Steal QBTech logos off their website and create a few basic wireframes on Figma for QBAir.